 Since you are spending around a third of your day sleeping, you should invest in a good mattress.
 Sleep is an essential part of life, which is why you owe it to yourself to sleep on something that will provide you with a refreshing night of sleep, every night.

 Depending on what type of body you have, you will have a mattress that will suit you more than another.
 When you have wide hips, a softer mattress will be better for you.
 This is because your spine has an easier time staying straight.
 If your hips and waists are basically lined up with each other, a harder mattress will be a better choice.
 This is because of the extra support it provides.

-Before you spend a good amount of money on a mattress, trying sleeping on others first.
-You can go over a friend’s house or sleep at a hotel, testing them out in a real-life use case sort of way.
+Before you spend a good amount of money on a mattress, try sleeping on others first.
+You can go over to a friend’s house or sleep at a hotel, testing them out in a real-life-use case sort of way.
 You can also take your mattress and make it harder by placing a plywood board in between it and the box spring (if you have one).
 Alternatively, you can set your mattress down on the floor for a night and see if you have less back and neck stiffness the next morning.

-What can also help are supplements specifically designed to reduce and get rid of joint discomfort.
+What can also help are supplements specifically designed to reduce and get rid of joint pain.
 JointFuel360 is one such all-natural supplement.